slarmoo/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 1. Click on the `Instance` box and select your server instance.
 1. Press `Associate`.

 Assigning an elastic IP address will change the IP address for your server, but it will not change again until you release the elastic IP address.
-You do terminate your server and create a new one you can again associate the same elastic IP address with your new server.
+If you do terminate your server and create a new one, you can again associate the same elastic IP address with your new server.

 Note that your elastic IP address is allocated until your release it, not until you terminate your instance.
 So make sure you release it when you no longer need it.
 Otherwise you will get a nasty $3 bill every month.

 ## What size of server should you use?

 The `t3.nano` instance size has just enough memory and CPU to meet the requirements of this course if you are careful.
 However, if you find that your server is running slowly or erratically, you should consider upgrading to a larger instance size.
-If you have an elastic IP address you can change your instance size whenever you would like and you won't loose your public IP address.
+If you have an elastic IP address you can change your instance size whenever you would like and you won't lose your public IP address.
 You can even stop your server when no one is using it.
 This is useful because you don't get charged for your server when it is stopped.

 ## ☑ Assignment